rlucente-se-jboss/hex2ascii/README.md

 > [!NOTE]
 > Results of $30 to $39 for ASCII characters '0' to '9' are adjusted
 to $70 to $79 to match the Color Computer VDG codes.
+The last `ora` instruction should be removed on systems that use standard ASCII codings for the display.